How to Speak to Your Customers Like a Pro

 Steve has not uttered a single sentence about anyone other than himself.

-He has not described at all how and why his qualifications should be of interest to the person he is speaking to.
+He has not described at all how or why his qualifications should be of interest to the person he is speaking to.

 He’s committed the cardinal sin of not considering the needs of his customer.